dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/ROS/README.md

 Now, after completing activation process, you can start exploring our ROS examples or start working on your own application demo.

-Additionally, ROS functions can now be initiated from an iOS Mobile app that runs on your mobile device connected to the RC.
-Read about it [here](../../application-development-guides/Mobile-OSDK.html)
+Additionally, ROS functions can also be initiated from an iOS Mobile app that runs on your mobile device connected to the RC.
+This enables users to test the functions easily in the field.
+You can read about it [here](../../application-development-guides/Mobile-OSDK.html)

 </br>